-- 1. Minimum of 90 credits of specified courses (see individual curriculum for listing).
-Contract of the second - 2.
+- 1. Minimum of 90 credits of specified courses (see individual curriculum for - listing). n na tha tha tha tha - 2.
 The minimum GPA shall be 2.0.
 However, the student must achieve at least a C grade for each course in the major.
 The program areas may designate other courses in which the student must achieve a C or better. - 3.
 Completion of a minimum 15 credits of General Education courses. - 4.
 Completion of a minimum of 9 credits of Other Approved Courses. - 5.
 At least 30 of the last 45 credits must be taken at SWOCC.

-GENERAL EDUCATION REQUIREMENTS:
+GENERAL EDUCATION REOUIREMENTS: